[email protected] Open daily from 10 - 1pm (closed Saturdays, public holidays and some Jewish holidays)

 Holocaust cinema is so venerated that one-third of all American Holocaust films have been nominated for at least one Oscar.
 Nonetheless, most Holocaust films have fallen through the cracks, while others have spawned controversy or even outrage.
 This book explains these trends—and many others—in a complete guide to 400+ Holocaust films and made-for-television movies.

 From Anne Frank to Schindler’s List to Jojo Rabbit, Holocaust films are put into historical and artistic perspective and are discussed through many lenses: historically, chronologically, thematically, sociologically, geographically and individually.
-The filmmakers behind these films are also contextualized, including Charlie Chaplin, Sidney Lumet, Woody Allen, Quentin Tarantino, Steven Spielberg and Roman Polanski.
+The filmmakers behind these films are also contextualised, including Charlie Chaplin, Sidney Lumet, Woody Allen, Quentin Tarantino, Steven Spielberg and Roman Polanski.
 This book also includes recommendations and reviews of the 50 best Holocaust films, an educational guide, and a detailed listing of each Holocaust film.

-To Purchase in NZ go to PaperPlus
+To purchase in New Zealand head to PaperPlus

 Notable Documentaries

-Auschwitz: The Nazis and the Final Solution, BBC, written by Laurence Rees, containing new research and perspectives on the Holocaust.
+Written by Laurence Rees, it contains new research and perspectives on the Holocaust.
 Combines rare footage with illustrations and dramatic reconstructions.

-Nazis – A Warning from History, Ian Kershaw, BBC documentary on the rise and fall of the Third Reich.
+Ian Kershaw, BBC documentary on the rise and fall of the Third Reich.
 Kershaw focuses on ordinary Germans and Europeans as collaborators and bystanders, 1997.

 Picture